-Finding the cause of the onset of anagen effluvium is key to successfully treating this condition and beginning the process of growing new hair follicles.
+Finding the cause of the onset is key to successfully treating this condition and beginning the process of growing new hair follicles.
 Anagen effluvium is most often caused by cancer chemotherapy or radiation therapy, or a combination of the two.
 These treatments are harsh by nature and can be extremely taxing on the human body, which results in side effects, such as anagen effluvium, occurring.
 Some individuals may be able to try other cancer chemotherapy or radiation therapy options that may lessen the occurrence of anagen effluvium, but this varies on a case-by-case basis and must be determined by a licensed medical professional.
 In some instances, anagen effluvium can occur due to other causes.
 Below are a handful of other potential anagen effluvium causes.

 - Certain diseases (pemphigus, discoid lupus erythematosus, etc.)

 - Poisoning from ingestion of or exposure to a toxic plant

 Anagen Effluvium Treatment 2019